-The initial products of the IBM system are preserved today in two longitudinal belts: (1) one forming the eastern margin of the WPB and abandoned as a remnant arc (the KPR) (Fig. F2) when the Parece Vela-Shikoku Basin opened; and (2) a second belt preserved in the IBM fore arc that is mostly submarine but emerges sporadically as islands, such as Chichijima and Guam.
-The ASB is bordered to the west across a major north-south-striking fault scarp (Minami-Amami Escarpment [MAE]) by the Amami Plateau, to the south by the Daito Ridge group, and to the northeast by the KPR.
+The initial products of the IBM system are preserved today in two longitudinal belts: (1) one forming the eastern margin of the WPB and abandoned as a remnant arc (the KPR) and its basement (ASB) (Figure F2) when the Parece Vela-Shikoku Basin opened; and (2) a second belt preserved in the IBM fore arc that is mostly submarine but emerges sporadically as islands, such as Chichijima and Guam.
+The ASB is bordered to the west across a major northsouth-striking fault scarp (Minami-Amami Escarpment [MAE]) by the Amami Plateau, to the south by the Daito Ridge group, and to the northeast by the KPR.
 It is important to note the KPR is not oriented parallel to either the Amami Plateau-Daito Ridge or the MAE.
 Instead, the strike of the KPR is at a high angle to the trends of these features, apparently constructed independently of any preexisting basement fabric.
 If the MAE represents a fossil transform fault adjacent to an ASB basement formed through seafloor spreading, it appears the initiation of the KPR was independent of preexisting transform fault control, inconsistent with the majority of models that have been proposed for subduction inception for this arc system.

-The eastern part of the Daito Ridge south of the ASB has a 40 Ar/ 39 Ar date of 118 Ma (Ishizuka et al., 2011b).
+The eastern part of the Daito Ridge south of the ASB has a 40Ar/39Ar date of 118 Ma (Ishizuka et al., 2011b).
 Prior to Expedition 351, it appeared possible that the early ASB sediment and basement might be Early Cretaceous or older (i.e., Neotethyan).
 The Seton et al. (2012) plate reconstruction estimates Pacific plate basement with an age ranging from ~100 Ma in the vicinity of the ASB to ~140 Ma in the southern Marianas.
+Recovery of the ASB basement allows us to determine whether this is a captured remnant of the Pacific plate.

-Reconnaissance of the subseafloor crust along the western margin of the ASB was begun on a Shinkai 6500 dive (337) conducted at the MAE (Fig. F8) in 1996.
+Reconnaissance of the subseafloor crust along the western margin of the ASB was begun on a Shinkai 6500 dive (337; 1996) conducted at the MAE (Fujioka et al., 1997) (Figure F8).
 The dive started at the foot of a 1 km high steep cliff and ascended to the top of the escarpment.
-Lithologies identified on the dive transect from shallower to deeper parts along the submersible track line were ash turbidite with burrows, altered tuffs, calcareous chalk, scoria, and basalt breccia with calcareous matrixes, all covered with pelagic mud and manganese sediments.
+Lithologies identified on the dive transect from shallower to deeper parts along the submersible track line were ash turbidite with burrows, altered tuffs, calcareous chalk (sic), scoria, and basalt breccia with calcareous matrixes, all covered with pelagic mud and manganese-bearing sediments.
 Occasional pumice blocks were scattered on the sediment surface.
 Intact basaltic basement (pillows or sheet flows) was not observed.
 Sediment samples obtained during this dive were predominantly pelagic brown mud, indicating deposition below the carbonate compensation depth (CCD).
 However, calcareous chalk is consistent with a shallower depositional environment for the older lithologies.
 The topography of the escarpment is a combination of gentler sedimented slopes with steep to occasional overhanging cliffs.
 A notable slump scar, erosional gulley, and slope failure-induced debris flows and turbidites were seen everywhere along the dive track.
 These phenomena strongly suggest the occurrence of past slope failure in relation to likely fault movement along the MAE.